apace100/origins-docs/docs/types/power_types/entity_glow.md

 Type ID: `origins:entity_glow`

 !!! note

     You can use a color picker website and divide the RGB values by 255 to get the values *(e.g: ranging from 0.0 to 1.0)* to be used for the power type.

+!!! caution

+	The conditions specified in the `entity_condition` and `bientity_condition` fields are only evaluated on the <span style="color:goldenrod"><b>client-side</b></span>, therefore, using condition types that only operates on the server-side will not work.

 ### Fields